arniebradfo/react-press/README-todos.md

 #TADAs
 Things that have been done.
 Move them here, then to a change log.
 - Get basic async wp-api redux store example working
+- add functions.php, index.php, style.css that are required for wp theme